China excels in international education rankings, with its teenagers topping the tables in reading, mathematics and science.

 This starts from a very young age when they begin memorizing the many thousands of Chinese characters.
 This method of learning typically continues throughout primary school and into high school.

-Due to this deep-seated approach to memorizing, Chinese students can find it difficult to think outside the square, be creative and be able to critically analyse information.
+Due to this deep-seated approach to memorizing, Chinese students can find it difficult to think outside the square, be creative and critically analyze information.

 As an English teacher in China, this makes your job all the more challenging.